New York (2009)

 Understanding Hostile Work Environment Claims

-Employers and employees need to be aware of laws regulating workplace conduct, including hostile work environment and hostile workplace laws.
+Updated: January 25, 2021 Employers and employees need to be aware of laws regulating workplace conduct, including hostile work environment and hostile workplace laws.
 Hostile work environments can arise from overt actions, but also from statements or behavior.
-Understanding workplace environment claims and risks requires considering both the law and the facts in a given situation.
-Employers and employees
+Understanding workplace environment claims and risks requires considering both the law and the facts in a given

-How the New SEC Expansion of “Accredited Investors” and “Qualified Institutional Buyers” Affect You
+How the New SEC Expansion of “Accredited Investors” and “Qualified Institutional Buyers” Affects You

 On August 26, 2020, The Securities and Exchange Commission (“SEC”) revised Rule 501(a), Rule 215, and Rule 144A of the Securities Act to broaden the definition of “accredited investor” and “qualified institutional buyer.”
 These amendments come into effect October 27, 2020.
 Historically, the SEC has heavily regulated the sale or offering of unregistered securities.
 It